rpastijn/UpgradeTo19cHOL/lab400/content.md

 Input Directory              d = /u01/app/oracle/product/19.0.0/dbhome_193/rdbms/admin
 ...
 ````
-After about 30 minutes the upgrade will be done:
+After about 30 minutes the upgrade will be done (longer if you have other upgrades running in parallel):
 ````
 ...
 Serial   Phase #:105  [PDB18C01] Files:1    Time: 1s